-Following their respective times ashore, seals of both genders then move south and remain at sea until the next breeding season (Roppel 1984).
+Following their respective times ashore, fur seals of both genders then move south and remain at sea until the next breeding season (Roppel 1984).
 Adult females and pups from the Pribilof Islands move through the Aleutian Islands into the North Pacific Ocean, often to the waters offshore of Oregon and California.
 Adult males generally move only as far south as the Gulf of Alaska in the eastern North Pacific (Kajimura 1984) and the Kuril Islands in the western North Pacific (Loughlin et al. 1999).
 In Alaska, pups are born during summer months, leave the rookeries in the fall, on average around mid-November but ranging from late October to early December, and generally remain at sea for 22 months before returning to their rookery of birth.
 There is considerable interchange of individuals between rookeries.

-Two separate stocks of northern fur seals are recognized within U.S. waters based on the Dizon et al. (1992) phylogeographic approach: 1) Distribution: continuous during non-breeding season and discontinuous during the breeding season, high natal site fidelity (Baker et al. 1995, DeLong 1982); 2) Population response: substantial differences in population dynamics between Pribilof Islands and San Miguel Island (DeLong 1982, DeLong and Antonelis 1991, NMFS 1993); 3) Phenotypic differentiation: unknown; and 4) Genotypic differentiation: little evidence of genetic differentiation among breeding islands (Ream 2002, Dickerson et al. 2010).
+Two separate stocks of northern fur seals are recognized within U.S. waters based on the distribution and population response factors of the Dizon et al. (1992) phylogeographic approach: 1) Distribution: continuous during non-breeding season and discontinuous during the breeding season, high natal site fidelity (DeLong 1982, Baker et al. 1995); 2) Population response: substantial differences in population dynamics between the Pribilof Islands and San Miguel Island (DeLong 1982, DeLong and Antonelis 1991, NMFS 1993); 3) Phenotypic differentiation: unknown; and 4) Genotypic differentiation: little evidence of genetic differentiation among breeding islands (Ream 2002, Dickerson et al. 2010).
 Thus, an Eastern Pacific stock and a California stock are recognized.
 The California stock is reported separately in the Stock Assessment Reports for the U.S. Pacific Region.

 The population estimate for the Eastern Pacific stock of northern fur seals is calculated as the estimated number of pups born at rookeries in the eastern Bering Sea multiplied by a series of different expansion factors determined from a life table analysis to estimate the number of yearlings, 2-year-olds, 3-year-olds, and animals 4 or more years old (Lander 1981).
 The resulting population estimate is equal to the pup production estimate multiplied by 4.5.
 Juvenile northern fur seals are pelagic and are not included in the rookery counts.
 The expansion factor is based on a sex and age distribution estimated after the harvest of juvenile males was terminated.
 Coefficients of variation (CVs) are unavailable for the expansion factor.
 As the great majority of pups are born on St. Paul and St. George Islands, pup surveys are conducted biennially on these islands.
 Counts are available less frequently on Sea Lion Rock (adjacent to St. Paul Island) and Bogoslof Island (Table 1).
-The most recent estimate for the number of fur seals in the Eastern Pacific stock, based on pup counts on Sea Lion Rock (2008), on St. Paul and St. George Islands (mean of 2008, 2010, and 2012), and on Bogoslof Island (2011), is 648,534 ($4.47 \times 145,086$).
+The most recent estimate for the number of fur seals in the Eastern Pacific stock, based on pup counts on Sea Lion Rock (2014), on St. Paul and St. George that year and, thus, the most recent prior estimate/count was used in determining total annual estimates.

+Islands (mean of 2010, 2012, and 2014), and on Bogoslof Island (2011), is 626,734 ($4.47 \times 140,209$) northern fur seals.